 The Grab Mobile App has flat rate fees that you can see upfront before your ride but your travel fee is quite expensive.
 It has Cash to Credit that vulnerable to the customers to reveal card information and gather data.
 It uses air condition that can be caused health problems to the drivers.
-While the developers proposed project has alert and notification that alert diver, it has emergency response this feature is very useful in important cases that alarm the driver for some emergency cases near the devices.
+While the developers proposed project has much cheaper price and have faster service.

 Table 2: Comparison between Uber and Tricycle Fare Matrix.